cscampana/COGS118B-FinalProject-Deeplesion/README.md

 location columns were not standardized due to already being standardized previously.
 Features we utilized in the DeepLesion data set include:
-• Normalized Lesion Location: This shows where normalized coordinates of the location of the lesion in the form of a 3D vector.
+- Normalized Lesion Location: This shows where normalized coordinates of the location of the lesion in the form of a 3D vector.
 This refers to the relative body position of the center of the lesion.
-• Measured Coordinates (in pixels): An 8D vector of the two RECIST diameters of the lesion
+- Measured Coordinates (in pixels): An 8D vector of the two RECIST diameters of the lesion
-• Lesion Diameter (in pixels): A 2D vector that shows the lengths of the long and short axes of the lesion.
+- Lesion Diameter (in pixels): A 2D vector that shows the lengths of the long and short axes of the lesion.
-• Coarse Lesion Type: The type of the lesion, numbered from 1-8.
+- Coarse Lesion Type: The type of the lesion, numbered from 1-8.
-• Bounding Boxes (in pixel): A 4D vector of the coordinates of the bounding box that cordons off the lesion.
+- Bounding Boxes (in pixel): A 4D vector of the coordinates of the bounding box that cordons off the lesion.

 ### Unsupervised Learning

-K-means Clustering
+**K-means Clustering**

 From the dataset, the K-Means algorithm was run on the Normalized_lesion_location column.
 To prepare the data for the algorithm, the values in each row